dashluu/parser/README.md

 In this project, smaller parsers typically consist of two components:

-* The first pass checks if the syntax is correct, that is, if the grammatical rules are followed, and constructs an Abstract Syntax Tree(AST).
+* The first pass checks if the syntax is correct, that is, if the grammatical rules are followed, and constructs an AST.
 * The second pass traverses the constructed AST and checks the semantics, including identifiers, data types, and operator compatibilities.